-If the caster is struck by Feeble Mind or is killed, the animated corpse becomes a frenzied killer attacking anything in its path until destroyed.
-Spells that affect intelligence, such as Speak with Dead, Truth Speak, and Feeble Mind do not affect animated corpses.
+If the caster is killed, the animated corpse becomes a frenzied killer attacking anything in its path until destroyed.
+Spells that affect intelligence, such as Speak with Dead and Truth Speak, do not affect animated corpses.
 Undead creatures cannot be animated.